IBM-Cloud/DevOps-Services-Docs/tutorials/integrations_ui/index.md

-#Integrate Sauce Labs and Slack with Bluemix DevOps Services
+#Integrate Sauce Labs and Slack with a Bluemix DevOps Services project

 ######Last modified: 29 September 2015